Is the essence of a quantum game captured completely in the original classical game?: Abstract

 \section{Abstract}

-S. J. van Enk and R. Pike in PRA 66, 024306 (2002), argue that the equilibrium solution to a quantum game isn't unique but is already present in the classical game itself.
-In this work, we debunk this assertion by showing that a random strategy in a particular quantum (Hawk-Dove) game is unique to the quantum game.
-In other words the equilibrium solution of the quantum Hawk-Dove game can not be obtained in the classical Hawk-Dove game.
-Moreover, we provide an analytical solution to the quantum $2\times2$ strategic form Hawk-Dove game using random mixed strategies.
-The random strategies which we describe are evolutionary stable implying both Pareto optimality and Nash equilibrium with their payoff's classically unobtainable.
+S. J. van Enk and R. Pike in PRA 66, 024306 (2002) argue that the equilibrium solution to a quantum game isn't unique but is already present in the classical game itself.
+In this work, we contest this assertion by showing that a random strategy in a particular quantum (Hawk-Dove) game is unique to the quantum game.
+In other words, one cannot obtain the equilibrium solution of the quantum Hawk-Dove game in the classical Hawk-Dove game.
+Moreover, we provide an analytical solution to the quantum $2\times2$ strategic form Hawk-Dove game using randomly mixed strategies.
+The random strategy which we describe is Pareto optimal with their payoff classically unobtainable.
+We compare the quantum strategies to correlated strategies and find that the quantum Hawk-Dove game or quantum Prisoner's dilemma yields the Nash equilibrium solution.